Gail (given name)

 Gail is a masculine and feminine given name.

-As a feminine name, it can be a short form of the Biblical name Abigail.
+As a feminine name, it can be a short form of the name Abigail.

-Gail has been used as a masculine and feminine name, and until the 1930s, was equally rare on either sex.
-Between the 1930s and 1960s its use as a feminine name increased, as a consequence marginalizing masculine usage by about 1960.
+Gail has been used as a masculine and feminine name, and until the 1930s, was equally common on both sexes.
+Between the 1930s and 1960s, its use as a feminine name increased, as a consequence marginalizing masculine usage by about 1960.

 Alternate spellings include Gaile, Gale, and Gayle.

 Notable people with the given name include: